NVIDIA/NVFlare/docs/faq.rst

     "heart_beat_timeout" configured on the server.
 If using an admin tool, it is recommended to use the "abort" and "shutdown" commands to gracefully stop the clients.

 #.
-What if the number of participating FL clients is below the minimum number of clients required?
+For the Scatter and Gather workflow, what if the number of participating FL clients is below the minimum number of clients required?

     When an FL client passes authentication, it can request the current round of the global model and starts the FL training right away.
     There is no need to wait for other clients.
 Once the client finishes its own training, it will send the update to the server for aggregation.
 However, if the server does not receive enough updates from other clients, the FL server will not start the next round of FL training.
 The finished FL client will be waiting for the next round's model.

 #.
-What happens if more than the minimum numbers of FL clients submit an updated model?
+For the Scatter and Gather workflow, what happens if more than the minimum numbers of FL clients submit an updated model?

     The FL server begins model aggregation after accepting updates from the minimum number of FL clients required and waiting for "wait_after_min_clients" configured on the server.
 The updates that are received after this will be